 - How to study online courses and earn a degree

 - Study abroad for free through scholarships

-WAEC subject combination (requirements) for Cooperative Economics and Management
+WAEC Subject Combination For Cooperative Economics and Management

-JAMB UTME subject combination (requirements) for Cooperative Economics and Management
+JAMB subject combination for Cooperative Economics and Management

 Direct Entry requirement (required A-level result) to study Cooperative Economics and Management

 If you’re one of those seeking admission into the University to further your studies, in addition to the required WAEC subjects combination for Cooperative Economics and Management under the faculty of administration, you are expected to have two ‘A’ level passes chosen from Maths, Economics and Business Management

 - How to Study Effectively in University and College

 - Administrative Structure of Nigerian Universities